xmess7/Magi100/README.md

 # Magi100

 UPDATE(2020.06.23):
-Version 9 has a major update.
-Please use this version.
-The update provides for a drastic increase in performance.
-I have left version 7 in case version 9 gives problems.
-I doubt this will be the case, but for now I will leave it like so.

-I recommend you start using version 9, just on the cpu/memory usage there is great improvement.
+Version 10.
+Added emaPERIOD input.
+Users can now change the ema period.

-Hey folks for now I am leaving the project as iz (version 8).
+Hey folks for now I am leaving the project as iz (now version 11).
 I am leaving version 7 for in case version 8 doesn't behave :).
-I am running version 8 24/7 in order to keep track of performance.
+I am running version 11 24/7 in order to keep track of performance.
 If anything is noted I will updated it and release it.
-So for now version 8 is the last version.
-Version 8 in its default setup will perform trades are indicated on the Magic100 pg1.
 I will be back to do more fun stuff....  :)

 The MAGIC 100 EA